Family Law

 Summons

-A notification in the form of a separate legal document which is served on the respondent advising the Respondent of the current legal relief sought, such as a dissolution of marriage proceeding, title of the suit, court in which the action is filed, and the case number assigned to it by the state courts.
-It also advises the respondent of the fact that the Respondent has a fixed period of time (generally, thirty days) to file a response to the petition, or the petitioner will, upon application by the Petitioner, be granted a default order and judgment.
+A notification in the form of a separate legal document which is served on the respondent advising the respondent of the current legal relief sought, such as a dissolution of marriage proceeding, title of the suit, court in which the action is filed, and the case number assigned to it by the state courts.
+It also advises the respondent of the fact that the respondent has thirty (3) days to file a response to the petition, or the petitioner will, upon application by the petitioner, be granted a default order and judgment.

 Supervised Parenting Time

-This is when the non-custodial parent’s parenting time is monitored by a third person, generally other than the custodial parent.
+This is when the non-custodial parent’s parenting time is monitored by a third person, who may be the custodial parent.
 The supervisor can be any third person agreed to by the parties, or a professional who will supervise the parenting time for a fee.
-This is ordered by the court only in unusual circumstances where there is concern for the best interests of the children when they are in the presence of the non-custodial parent.
+This is ordered by the court only in unusual circumstances where there is concern for the safety and/or welfare of the children when they are in the presence of the non-custodial parent.

 An order signed by the court in the State of Oregon which may limit one parent's removal of the children from the state and also preserve the current state of affairs for the children in regard to their daily activities.